flayzer1/DarkSystem/README.md

 - MultiVersion® support (**What is this?** We support **1.0.x, 1.1.x, 1.2.x** versions of Minecraft (PE) Bedrock Edition)
 - Always up-to-date.
 We always add new block, items to DarkSystem.
 You can find new things on here when out.
 - No junk tasks/threads on Background.
 Nothing cannot occupy the CPU resources and Performance.
-- Zoom Support (indev) (Maybe usefull for PvP servers.
+- Zoom Support (indev) (Maybe useful for PvP servers.
 Simply write /zoom.)
 - TextUtils (Idea from MiNET, Code taken from Turanic.
 Allows to create more beautiful texts.
 Example, **TextUtils::center($message)** makes message in center.)
 - BlockLauncher join Blocking (indev) (If you hate hackers this is for you.
 How to use?
 It is fully automatic.
 But not implemented yet.
 Does not work.)
 - Code is clean, fast and safe, coded as DarkSystem PHP code method.